ory/fosite/README.md

 ### Scopes

-Before we skip ahead, it is important to note how scopes are being used in fosite.
+Before we skip ahead, it is important to note how scopes are being used in fosite per default.
 The general pattern can be abstracted as `<scope>.<sub-scope>.<sub-sub-scope>.<sub-sub-...>`.
 Every level ("subset") contains all sublevels, too.
 For example: